-The remaining controls are procedural in nature and are based on the administrative and worker safety tasks that base personnel and contractors must complete to obtain permission to excavate soil as part of a construction or repair project.
-There are no physical controls associated with these groundwater restrictions that can be inspected.
-Section 4.1.2 (Institutional Controls on Groundwater Use) of the Second Five-Year Review Report (CH2M HILL, 2008) provides a detailed description of the implementation of groundwater land use controls.
+For the on-base sites, a records review revealed no drinking water wells have been constructed.
+The on-base controls are procedural in nature and are based primarily on the administrative and worker safety tasks that base personnel and contractors must complete to obtain permission to excavate soil as part of a construction or repair project.
+All on-base plumes are located in industrial areas, and the footprint of most of them is covered by other, more stringent controls that are associated with aircraft/military operations.
+For example, the footprint of the LF008 plume is covered by quality distance safety arcs that prevent unauthorized activities near munitions storage facilities, and the footprint of the SS016 plume lies under aircraft runways and parking ramps and is covered by Federal Aviation Administration restrictions.
+There are no physical controls associated with these groundwater restrictions that can be inspected, so the weekly review by regulatory staff of excavation permits, work requests and environmental impact analyses is an effective means to ensure groundwater restrictions are enforced.
+Section 4.1.2 (Institutional Controls on Groundwater Use) of the Third Five-Year Review Report (Endpoint Consulting, 2013) provides a detailed description of the implementation of groundwater land use controls.

 One administrative control that pertains to groundwater sites involves the protection of facilities against vapor intrusion.
 For all groundwater sites, the new construction of office facilities above solvent plumes requires the design and incorporation of passive ventilation systems.
-For existing offices, the base completed a Vapor Intrusion Assessment (CH2M HILL, 2010).
-One result of this assessment was the institution of a land use control at Facility 18 within Site SS016 to limit its use to storage purposes only.
+For existing offices, the base completed a Vapor Intrusion Assessment Report (CH2M HILL, 2010).
+When the EPA revised its toxicity values for several previously evaluated compounds, the base completed a Vapor Intrusion Assessment Update Technical Memorandum (CH2M HILL, 2012).
+One result of these assessments was the application of a LUC to Facility 18 within Site SS016 to limit its use to storage purposes only.
 This control ensures that the pathway between contaminated soil gas beneath Facility 18 and potential receptors remains incomplete.
-This control is documented in the base general plan and will be described in the upcoming Basewide Groundwater Record of Decision.
+This control is documented in the base general plan and will not be removed until the cleanup levels as described in the Travis AFB Groundwater ROD are achieved.

-There were a number of site characterization and maintenance activities at various groundwater sites (particularly LF007C) that took place throughout the dry season.
-Along with the other field activities that were mentioned in previous sections, the average number of site visits by the Travis AFB environmental project managers ranged from once a week to once every few months.
+There were several site characterization and maintenance activities at various groundwater sites (particularly LF007C) that took place throughout the dry season.
+Along with the other field activities that were mentioned in previous sections, the average number of site visits to groundwater sites by the AFCEC IST restoration project managers ranged from once per month to once every few months.

-15.0 Conclusion and Summary of Findings
+13.0 Conclusion and Summary of Findings

-On 11 January 2012, base representatives from the 60th Civil Engineer Asset Management Flight conducted a formal inspection of the LUCs at eleven soil ERP sites on Travis AFB.
-The eleven sites are designated as FT005, SS015, SS016, ST032, SD033, SD037, DP039, SD043, LF044, SS046, and portions of LF007.
+On 05 March 2014, representatives from the AFCEC Restoration IST conducted a formal inspection of the LUCs at nine soil ERP sites on Travis AFB.
+The nine sites are designated as SS015, SS016, SD033, SD037, DP039, SD043, LF044, SS046, and portions of LF007.
 This inspection complies with section 5.4 (Land Use Controls) of the WABOU Soil ROD and section 5.4 (Land Use Controls [LUC]) of the NEWIOU SSSW ROD.
 Several groundwater sites were included in the inspection.

-The inspection team found the controls at the eleven soil sites to be in place and effective at restricting land use to industrial purposes only or protecting ecological receptors.
-There is no evidence that any unauthorized land uses or unauthorized soil/sediment disturbances in the controlled areas took place in 2011.
-The inspectors did not identify any sites where the addition of physical barriers could improve land use control management.
+The inspection team found the controls at the nine soil sites to be in place and effective at restricting land use to industrial purposes only or protecting ecological receptors from CERCLA contaminants.
+There is no evidence that any unauthorized land uses or unauthorized soil/sediment disturbances in the controlled areas took place in 2013.
+The inspectors did not identify any sites where the addition of physical barriers could improve LUC management.